nooxx/WebAuthn/README.md

 }
 ```

-You may disable the fallback to only allow WebAuthn authentication by [setting `password_fallback` to `false`](#1-add-the-eloquent-webauthn-driver).
+You may disable the fallback to only allow WebAuthn authentication by [setting `password_fallback` to `false`](#1-add-the-webauthn-driver).
 This may force you to handle classic user/password using a separate guard.

 ### Detecting Cloned Credentials

 During assertion, the package will automatically detect if a Credential has been cloned by comparing how many times the user has logged in with it.

-If it's detected as cloned, the Credential is disabled, a [`CredentialCloned`](#events) event is fired, and the Assertion gets denied.
+When it's detected as cloned, the Credential will be immediately disabled, a [`CredentialCloned`](#events) event will be fired, and the Assertion gets denied.

-You can use the event to warn the user:
+You can use the event to warn the user.

 ```php
 use Illuminate\Support\Facades\Event;